oknozor/blog/content/optimize-rust-binary-size.md

 1. I moved the code responsible for the conventional commits parsing to a dedicated crate ([conventional_commit_parser](https://crates.io/crates/conventional_commit_parser)).
-2. I created a fork of the abandoned [spectral](https://github.com/cfrancia/spectral) which I used to write fluent assertions in the Cocogitto test harness, It is called [speculoos](https://github.com/oknozor/speculoos) (Yes like the belgian spiced shortcrust biscuit)
+2. I created a fork of the abandoned [spectral](https://github.com/cfrancia/spectral) which I used to write fluent assertions in the Cocogitto test harness, It is called [speculoos](https://github.com/oknozor/speculoos) (yes like the belgian spiced shortcrust biscuit)

 Turns out the parser crate was still using spectral, in the end my dev build contained both the assertion libraries